How to hire an executive coach

 Does a coach need to have held a leadership role themselves?

 Experience at your level matters.
-A coach who has never led through a difficult reorganization, managed a team through significant conflict, or navigated the political issues of a senior role is learning on your dime.
-When you describe what’s happening in your organization, you need a coach who already understands the terrain and can quickly orient to your reality.
-You should look for a coach who has spent serious time with leaders at your level, seen the specific patterns you’re struggling with, and can quickly help you diagnose and define problems and devise action plans that are tailored to your goals, challenges, skills and reality.
+A coach who has never led through a difficult reorganization, managed a team through conflict, or navigated senior-level politics is learning on your dime.
+Look for a coach who has spent serious time with leaders at your level and can quickly diagnose your situation and build action plans tailored to your goals and reality.

 Can I bring current, live work problems into coaching sessions?

 Yes, and you should.
-Bring your biggest challenges, like difficult stakeholder relationships you have to navigate, an important decision you’re struggling with, or a team challenge that keeps producing subpar results.
+Bring your biggest challenges, like difficult stakeholder relationships you have to navigate, an important decision you’re working through, or a team challenge that keeps producing subpar results.
 Good coaches will help you understand the patterns beneath those challenges and equip you with the mindset shifts, skills and tools to address them and deliver better results, faster.

 What does it mean that executive coaching is unregulated?